โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Clarence Valley Regional Airport (GFN), also known as Grafton Airport, is a vital aviation facility serving the city of Grafton and the wider Clarence Valley region in northern New South Wales, Australia.
 Located approximately 13 kilometers southeast of the city center, the airport serves as an important hub for regional commerce, emergency services, and the local agricultural community.
-The facility features a well-maintained asphalt runway and is managed by the Clarence Valley Council, ensuring essential connectivity for this productive and scenic coastal region.
+The facility maintains a well-maintained asphalt runway and is managed by the Clarence Valley Council, ensuring essential connectivity for this productive and scenic coastal region.
 The terminal facilities at Clarence Valley Regional are compact and designed for efficiency.
 The single passenger terminal handles both domestic arrivals and departures, providing a straightforward experience for travelers.
 Inside, visitors find essential amenities including check-in counters and a small security screening area.
 For refreshments, the airport houses a cafรฉ that offers snacks and beverages to passengers and their families.
 Free Wi-Fi is also available throughout the building, reflecting the airport's role as a modern regional gateway.
 Currently, GFN does not host regularly scheduled commercial airline services.
 In the past, Regional Express (Rex) provided frequent flights to Sydney, but these services were suspended in 2022.
 Despite the absence of regular commercial flights, the airport remains a bustling hub for general aviation, private pilots, and essential emergency services.
 It serves as a critical base for the NSW Air Ambulance Service, the Royal Flying Doctor Service (RFDS), and LifeFlight, providing a life-saving link for the northern NSW interior.
 Ground transportation from Clarence Valley Regional Airport is well-coordinated, with taxis and local shuttle services readily available outside the arrivals hall.
 Major car rental agencies also operate at the terminal, providing easy access to the historic city of Grafton and the many natural attractions of the Clarence Valley, including the nearby Yuraygir National Park.
 The airport is also a key base for aerial firefighting operations during the bushfire season, reinforcing its importance as a regional safety asset.
 Despite its current lack of commercial service, Clarence Valley Regional Airport remains a cornerstone of the region's accessibility and resilience.

 ๐Ÿ”„ Connection Tips